 People lose touch all the time with relatives and friends as they grow apart or move away.
 Locating individuals after years of no contact is not normally easy, and requires at least a little bit of information on the individual.
-If you don't have the time to look on your own, you also have the option of hiring a private investigator, but this will cost you some money.
+However, with some time and due diligence in searching, you may locate people you want to see or speak with again.

 Log on to your Internet and go to WhitePages.com page.
 Type the name of the person who you are looking for in the name box.
 If you know the state she moved to, enter that as well.
 There are labeled box fields for you to enter the information into.

 Click the “Submit” button to start the search and wait for results.